Adriatic Sailing

 3rd-9th April 2026

-Martin was relocating his sailing yacht from Tuscany to Bibione on the Adriatic, in range for sailing weekends, and asked me if I'd like to join the crew for part of the adventure.
+Martin relocated his sailing yacht from Tuscany to Bibione on the Adriatic, in range for sailing weekends, and asked me if I'd like to join the crew for part of the adventure.
 I flew to Bari and joined the second week of the tour.
-I could then play the Ljubljana Masters Squash tournament (10th-12th April) on the way home, as Ljubljana's a 90 minute Flixbus ride from Trieste, which we'd pass just before Bibione.
+I could then play the Slovenian Masters Squash tournament (10th-12th April) on the way home, as Ljubljana's only 90 minutes by Flixbus from Trieste, which we should have passed just before Bibione.

 Munich to Bari via Milan, with Air Bolomiti and ITA Air